 As individuals, we are very passionate about professionalising the sector and personally strive to be creative and innovative in our practice.

 Ms Tracey Maree took over as Early Years Manager in September 2014.
-Tracey holds a HDip in Montessori (3-12 years) and a BA (Hons) Degree in Early Childhood Education and has many years’ experience in the Early Years Sector.
+Tracey holds a HDip in Montessori (3-12 years), a BA (Hons) Degree in Early Childhood Education and is currently studying for her Masters Degree in Educational Leadership and Management in Trinity College.
 Throughout her career development, she has operated in a variety of educational settings which include the establishment of one of the first Montessori Schools in Singapore, seven years as a Junior School Teacher in St. Conleth’s College, Dublin, and over fifteen years’ experience of lecturing and tutoring in Montessori Pedagogy, Philosophy and Early Education.
 Tracey is particularly interested in children’s emotional well-being and implements a positive psychology approach to her teaching and learning.

 Mrs Olivia Carry joined the school in June 2004 as an assistant teacher.
 She became a full time member of our staff in January 2005.
 Olivia is qualified in Montessori and holds a Level 6 Major Award in Early Childhood Care and Education.
-Olivia has recently embarked on her Level 7 studies and is expected to obtain her Degree in Early Childhood Studies in 2018.
+Olivia has recently obtained a Level 7 Degree in Early Childhood Studies and is currently working towards her Level 8 qualification.

 Mrs Denise Svensson joined the school in April 2015.
 Denise worked in social care prior to obtaining her qualification in Montessori teaching and holds a Level 6 Major Award in Early Childhood Care and Education.
-Denise has also recently embarked on her Level 7 studies and is expected to obtain her Degree in Early Childhood Studies in 2018.
+Denise also has a Level 7 Degree in Early Childhood Studies and is currently working towards her Level 8 qualification.

 Parent/Guardian Teacher Partnerships